nridwan/gorm-fiber-boilerplate/README.md

 ## Opentelemetry

-auto integrated for gofiber endpoint and database performance. but sadly I can't find a way to make the database query become span inside fiber logging.
+auto integrated for gofiber endpoint and database performance. need to use `monitorService.StartTrace` to add more nexted context for monitoring clarity.

 ### How to collect and see the traces